-Corporate data breaches reports constantly hit new headlines, which serve to remind us that nowadays our information is unsecured more than it’s ever been before.
+Corporate data breach reports constantly hit new headlines, which serve to remind us that nowadays our information is unsecured more than it’s ever been before.
 In 2015, data breaches, cybercrimes, and hacking were top business issues that garnered much media attention and compromised the integrity of many companies.

-According to research, no industry – online dating, health insurers, toy manufactures, service providers, federal governments, and other sectors of industry – was immune to cyber–attacks.
+According to research, no industry – online dating, health insurers, toy manufacturers, service providers, federal governments, and other sectors of the industry – was immune to cyber–attacks.
 From the 20 biggest breaches, on average, each one affected about 35 million people.
 The company that was affected the most was eBay, followed by Anthem and JP Morgan.

 "None of the hacked companies were certified against ISO/IEC 27001 at the time of the data breach."

 "From the 20 biggest breaches, on average, each one affected about 35 million people".